News

 Monitoring Australia’s biodiverse west

-The borders might be closed but collaborative environmental science is buzzing in Western Australia.
+The borders might be closed but collaborative landscape observation is buzzing in Western Australia.
 Find out how the west is leading the way in piloting new ways to assess ecosystem health, stress and function, starting with an exciting new biodiversity monitoring capability.

 Western Australia (WA) has some of the richest biodiversity on Earth and is home to hundreds of plant and animal species that occur nowhere else.
 It also has Australia’s only global biodiversity hotspot.
 However, like most places, WA’s biodiversity is under threat from climate change, altered fire regimes, development, exotic species and disease, and is constantly changing.